 On January 12, 1912, the labor protest later known as the "Bread and Roses" strike began in Lawrence, MA.
 Violent methods were used to suppress the protest, but the strikers maintained their solidarity.

 The triple stone arch Warner Bridge that connects Mill Rd. in Ipswich to Highland St. in Hamilton was constructed in 1829, and rebuilt in 1856.
 The isinglass mill sat on the downstream Ipswich side of the bridge.

-The weaver, after loading a new pirn wrapped with thread into a shuttle, drew the loose end through the hole with her breath.
-Certainly no one connected this habit with the observation, made sometime in the nineteenth century, that weavers were dying of what was then called consumption at a higher rate than the general public.
+The weaver, after loading thread into a shuttle, drew the loose end through the hole with her breath.
+No one connected this habit with the observation that weavers were dying of consumption, known now as tuberculosis.

-Until the second half of the 19th Century, much of the area bounded by Central Street, Washington Street, Mineral Street and Market Street was a wetland with an open sewer known as Farley’s Brook running through it.
-Brown Square developed as an industrial area beginning around 1885.
-The railroad came to Ipswich […]
+Until the second half of the 19th Century, much of the area bounded by Central Street, Washington Street, Mineral Street and Market Street was a wetland with an open sewer known as Farley Brook running through it.

 On June 10, 1913, police fired into a crowd of protesting immigrant workers at the Ipswich hosiery mill.
 A young Greek woman named Nicholetta Paudelopoulou was shot in the head and killed by police.